Towards Sparse Video Understanding and Reasoning

 ReViSe multi-round pipeline overview

-The ReViSe agent loop: sample frames → update the POHR summary → request targeted frames or commit an answer.
+The ReViSe agent loop: sample frames → update the POHUR summary → request targeted frames or commit an answer.

 1 · Plug-and-play